 Just make sure to waterproof stuff because the nylon pack and zipper are not waterproof themselves.

-Best for ample back support and extra storage.
+Best For: Paddlers looking for ample back support with extra storage.

 Can you improve the seat that’s already in your boat?
 It’s hard to make improvements that look good and perform well over the long term.